 New Ways of Working: Delivering Health Services to Forcibly Displaced People in Africa

-LaRon Nelson, Associate Dean for Global Health and Equity at the Yale School of Nursing, will moderate the event.
-He is a leading expert in implementation science and HIV prevention within African and African diaspora communities.
+LaRon Nelson, Associate Dean for Global Health and Equity at the Yale School of Nursing, moderated the panel, which included:

 - Mick Hirsch, M.Div. ’03 – Executive Director of THRIVEGulu.
 THRIVE is a trauma recovery organization that provides mental health counseling and economic empowerment programs to Ugandans who survived the Lord’s Resistance Army’s 20+ year insurgency and to South Sudanese refugees forcibly displaced into Northern Uganda.